 299 Beacon was not listed in the 1882 Blue Book.

-By the 1887-1888 winter season, 299 Beacon was the home of Sarah Bryant (Dennie) Boardman, the widow of leather merchant Benjamin Greenleaf Boardman, Jr. He had died in February of 1887; prior to his death, they had lived at 120 Beacon.
+By the 1887-1888 winter season, 299 Beacon had been leased from George Simmons’s estate Sarah Bryant (Dennie) Boardman, the widow of leather merchant Benjamin Greenleaf Boardman, Jr. He had died in February of 1887; prior to his death, they had lived at 120 Beacon.

 Sarah Boardman died in October of 1888.